SimplyKyra/SimplyKyraBlog/README.md

 your reMarkable you'll want it to have the same name.
 If the image is in the same directory as the script the category will be assigned `.`
 * Your file names don't contain an extra period as I use a period to remove the extension from the filename.

+More information: I wrote two blog posts that go into this script in more detail if you're interested.
+One was just posted and the other will post next week.
+* [Quickly Generate a JSON Template Code Snippet for Your reMarkable](https://www.simplykyra.com/2021/03/31/quickly-generate-a-json-template-code-snippet-for-your-remarkable/) - goes over the directory and image organization I use along with the last half of the script that generates the JSON snippet.
+* Quickly and Easily Upload Template Images to Your reMarkable (Will link when it posts) - goes over the first half of the script that compresses the images and uploads it to your reMarkable.